 Is your diet ruining your efforts to keep your teeth healthy?
 Yes, the things that you eat have a profound impact on oral health.

 If you want to enjoy healthy, beautiful teeth, you’ll need to incorporate a number of foods in your meal plan.
-If you talk to any Mount Claremont dentist, Nedlands dentist or even a Claremont dental practice like ours, Ashton Avenue Dental Practice we will all inform you that having your oral health assessed before introducing any diet changes is the best approach.
+If you talk to any Mount Claremont dentist, Nedlands dentist or even a Claremont dental clinic like ours, Ashton Avenue Dental Practice we will all inform you that having your oral health assessed before introducing any diet changes is the best approach.

 The Best Foods and Drinks for Your Mouth Health

 As a Claremont family dental practice having with a wealth of experience, we can confirm the fact that certain foods have an incredibly good impact on oral health.
 Just about everyone should consider incorporating those foods in their meal plan.

 Foods that are rich in calcium are of particular importance for maintaining teeth healthy.
 Some of the best natural sources of calcium include cheese, milk, yogurt, sardines, fortified cereals, green leafy vegetables, soybeans and fortified orange juice.

 Crunchy fruits and veggies are also great.
 These can be used to naturally remove the plaque from the surface of your teeth.
 Consider eating more apples, carrots, celery, cucumbers and bell peppers.